Syllabus for Political Science C

 The goals of the course

 The course aims at providing a good understanding of research in the field of comparative politics.
-It should provide good knowledge of important research contributions that aim at describing and explaining political and ethnic conflicts, socialisation, democratisation, development, in an extensive geographical comparative context, in developed as well as developing parts of the world.
-Also, the choice of literature and cases studied has been made to give examples of different designs of research projects that should be useful for students preparing their C/D/master-level thesis project.
+It should provide good knowledge of important research contributions and research strategies that aim at, or are useful for, describing and explaining political and ethnic conflicts, socialisation, democratisation, development, in an extensive geographical comparative context, in developed as well as developing parts of the world.
+Also, the choice of literature and the cases selected to be studied have been made to give examples of different designs of research projects that should be useful for students preparing their C/D/master-level thesis project.
+In short, after the course, the students should:

 If comparative politics is politics in other countries, then it is indeed a lot.
 Therefore we must make choices what to study.
 One option would be to attempt to see the world's political systems as a number of fairly distinct categories, and to learn about these categories and their cases.
 This has been attempted by numerous text book authors.
 Another choice is to study a number of constitutional systems in the world.
 This course is built on another logic.
 We have chosen to focus on some central research problems in comparative politics.